 This complexity impacts the quality, accessibility and cost of early education infrastructure.
 The facilities used to support the delivery of early childhood education varies substantially between providers, geographies and jurisdictions.
-Early childhood Future trends
+Early childhood education is not well suited to online provision given the nature of early childhood development and the important secondary role it plays as child care.
+As a result, the physical location and facilities are critical.

 Lack of supporting infrastructure such as adequate transport connections can also reduce the accessibility of early education infrastructure.
 In our fast-growing cities, the location of childcare centres can create access challenges and additional congestion for transport networks, if parents or carers need to make additional trips to drop off or pick up their children.
 In all of our fast-growing cities, accessing early education infrastructure is a challenge by public transport, meaning parents are more likely to drive to drop off and pick up their children.131 reduces local accessibility.
-In these areas, there is a marked decline in preschool attendance for Aboriginal and Torres Strait Islander children (which is not present for other children in these areas).132 This potentially speaks to barriers of both cost and transport accessibility for these families.
+In these areas, there is a marked decline in preschool attendance for Aboriginal and Torres Strait Islander children (which is not present for other children in these areas).
+This potentially speaks to barriers of both cost and transport accessibility for these families.